Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

 The recursion theorem states that it is possible to define a function $g$ from terms to any other set provided $A$ is equipped with a nominal-set structure and additionally has some ``term-like'' operators matching the variable-injection, application and $\lambda$-abstraction operator, satisfying a specific condition.
-Concretely, the theorem says that there exists a unique function $g$ that commutes with these operators in a specific way. \looseness=-1
+Concretely, it states that there exists a unique function $g$ that commutes with these operators: \looseness=-1

 \begin{thm} \rm \cite{DBLP:conf/lics/GabbayP99,pitts-AlphaStructural} Let $\AA = (A,\_[\_]^\AA)$ be a nominal set and let $\Vr^\AA : \Var \ra A$, $\Ap^\AA : A \ra A \ra A$ and $\Lm^\AA : \Var \ra A \ra A$ be functions, all supported by a finite set $X$ of variables and such that the following freshness condition for binders (FCB) holds: there exists $x\in\Var$ such that $x\notin X$ and $x \,\fresh^\AA\, \Lm^\AA\;x\;a$ for all $a \in A$.